Variable Interest Entities

-The assets of the Operating Company’s consolidated VIEs totaled $1,305.9 million and $1,099.5 million as of March 31, 2023 and December 31, 2022 respectively, while the liabilities of the consolidated VIEs totaled $677.9 million and $455.6 million as of the same dates, respectively.
-The assets of the consolidated VIEs may only be used to settle obligations of the same VIE.
-In addition, there is no recourse to the Company for the consolidated VIEs’ liabilities.
-Additionally, the Operating Company is a VIE that is consolidated by the Company.
+The Company combines certain VIEs for which it is the primary beneficiary.
+VIEs consist of certain operating entities not wholly owned by the Company and include Bridge Seniors Housing Fund Manager LLC, Bridge Debt Strategies Fund Manager LLC, Bridge Office Fund Manager LLC, Bridge Agency MBS Fund Manager LLC, and the Bridge GPs.
+The assets of the consolidated VIEs totaled $291.3 million and $244.3 million as of June 30, 2021 and December 31, 2020, respectively, while the liabilities of the combined VIEs totaled $63.5 million and $51.3 million as of same dates.
+The assets of the combined VIEs may only be used to settle obligations of the same VIE.
+In addition, there is no recourse to the Company for the combined VIEs’ liabilities.

 The entire disclosure for a variable interest entity (VIE), including but not limited to, judgments and assumptions in determining whether to consolidate and in identifying the primary beneficiary, gain (loss) recognized on the initial consolidation of the VIE, terms of arrangements, amounts and classification of the VIE's assets and liabilities, and the entity's maximum exposure to loss.